 Take the opportunity to catch live music around Rio.

 In Lapa you can pay to enter one of the samba houses, where your entrance fee includes the performers’ costs.
-Some high quality musicians perform at Carioca Da Gema and Café Cultural Sacrilégio.
+High quality musicians perform at Carioca Da Gema and Café Cultural Sacrilégio.
 There are many detailed bar guides to Lapa here are a couple: Culture Trip’s Guide and 10 Best’s Guide.

 Most common food carts in Rio de Janeiro: